Delaware Route 2: Delaware Route 2 Business

-The business route was created by 1990 when DE 2 was routed to bypass Newark.
+The business route was created by 1990 when DE 2 was routed to bypass Newark to the south.
 In 2012, the Newark city council voted in favor of renaming the portion of Elkton Road carrying DE 2 Bus./DE 896 between West Park Place and West Main Street to South Main Street in order to promote businesses along this stretch of road.
 The change went into effect January 1, 2013.
 DE 2 Bus. was decommissioned in 2013 as part of changes that also truncated the western terminus of DE 2 to the intersection with DE 72 and DE 273 in the eastern part of Newark.